madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

   }
   ```

-- The implementation does not support the first variant of `spline` as defined in the specification:
+- The implementation does not support all the built-in functions that it is supposed to.
+For instance,
+  the first variant of `spline`, as defined in the specification, is not supported:

   >     type spline (string basis, float x, type y0 , type y1 , ... type yn-1)
   >     type spline (string basis, float x, type y[])